axone-protocol/docs/docs/whitepaper/roles.md

 Anyone with staked KNOW tokens can participate in governance.
 It is possible to:

-- Make a proposal: costs KNOW tokens
+- Make a proposal: costs KNOW tokens.
-- Vote on a proposal: doesn't cost KNOW tokens, but each token gives a vote right on each proposal, and each KNOW gives 1 voting power
+- Vote on a proposal: doesn't cost KNOW tokens, but each token gives a vote right on each proposal, and each KNOW gives 1 voting power.

 For more information on governance please click [here](/docs/whitepaper/okp4-blockchain-architecture#governance--dao).